MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

     - Allow the player to select the item to be used in the next round.
   -
 * **Scoreboard**
-    - Shows the number of rounds each player has win before the end of the game.
+    - Shows the number of rounds each player has won before the end of the game.
 When one of the players wins 5 round, the scoreboard is reset to 0.

 ### Error Page
 ![Error page image](assets/readme-files/error-page-img.png)

-*  This single page is being shown when the player push the send button on the feedback section.
+*  This single page is being shown when the player pushes the send button on the feedback section.
 It has a button to come back to the landing page.

 [Back to top ⇧](#rock-paper-scissors-lizard-spock)